By Satish Sekar © Satish Sekar (May 13th 2020)

 Colonel Ignatius Kutu Acheampong and colleagues were determined to seize their chance.
 The coup also removed the President and former Chief Justice Edward Afuko-Addo – the father of current Ghanaian President Nana Afuko-Addo.
 The National Redemption Council (NRC) took power.
 Acheampong soon emerged as the coup’s leader.
 The NRC was replaced by the Supreme Military Council (SMC) in October 1975.
 Lieutenant-General Frederick Akuffo became the Deputy of the SMC to its leader Acheampong, who had been promoted to General.

 Acheampong believed in football and also its power to benefit him but, ironically, like Nkrumah, Ghana would win the AFCON again under his rule, but there would be no basking in that glory for him.

 Like Busia, Acheampong was overthrown in a palace coup in July 1978 by Akuffo, a few months after Ghana’s historic third AFCON triumph.
 Less than a year later Akuffo was overthrown by the second military coup led by Flight-Lieutenant Jerry Rawlings.

 Less than three weeks earlier Rawlings had led a failed coup – his colleagues freed him and he took command.

 Acheampong was executed by firing squad, along with other senior figures in Ghana’s military, including Akuffo.
 Another former head of State and February 1966 coup plotter, Akwasi Afrifa was also executed in June 1979.

-So, football had to do without the resources and support from the State that it had enjoyed.
+So, football had to do without the resources and support from the State that it had enjoyed, especially under Osagyefo.

-Black Star, Malik Jabir, played in all four of Africa’s matches.
-He failed to score, and he was a substitute in Africa’s only win in the tournament, which came at Colombia’s expense.
-But Africa failed in Brasil, exiting in the first round.
+Black Star, Malik Jabir, played in all four of Africa’s matches in the Independence Cup but failed to score, and he was a substitute in Africa’s only win in the tournament, which came at Colombia’s expense.
+Africa failed in Brasil, exiting in the first round.